ashismo/ashismo.github.com/_posts/repository/2015-05-12-SVN Repository Setup for your project.md

 #### Access your SVN repository by SVN client (Tortoise SVN)

 * Right click on desktop-> tortoizeSVN -> repo-browser -> svn://localhost

+You are done with the setup.
+Follow the next blog to understand SVN release management